 Our teachers are the best resource our children have.
 Our curriculum capitalises on this by putting modelling and demonstration at the heart of our lessons.
 In writing, this modelling is broken down into a sentence by sentence approach lead by the work of Jane Considine and her “The Write Stuff” methodology for teaching writing.
 Allows children the time to really hone their writing craft and create a bank of sentence structures they can use independently.
 Handwriting, grammar and spelling are central to our writing lessons and there is dedicated time for practice of these through our Learning To Learn weeks.
 Spelling is taught throughout the week and supported by home learning.
 We teach children to write cursively to meet the requirements of the national curriculum.
 We know the importance of that first impression- of which good spelling, accurate grammar and legible writing is crucial.

 The English curriculum at Templars is designed to produce generations of avid and able readers and writers.
 However, we also recognise the importance of supporting our families to enable them to support the children too.
-We know that some of the strategies and learning may seem confusing especially to those of younger parents in which phonics are crucial but may seem quite alien to parents.
+We know that some of the strategies and learning may seem confusing especially to those of younger pupils for which phonics are crucial but may seem quite alien to parents.
 Therefore, part of our curriculum is a robust programme of support for parents to understand our curriculum, the demands of the National Curriculum and to improve their own knowledge and skill.
 Throughout the year, children and their families will be invited to phonics workshops, spelling and handwriting events as well as chances to read in school with their children and learn what this looks like from our knowledgeable staff.

-Vicky Jolley - English Lead (Writing)
+Vicki Jolley - English Lead (Writing)